The Best Episodes Written By Jerry Juhl

 S1:E3

-Part 1 (Muppetelevision): Gonzo and Leon convince Kermit to take a vacation so that they can have a chance at running the show.
-Willard Scott, Jane Pauley, and The Nylons guest star.
-Part 2 (The Storyteller: The Soldier and Death): A soldier returns from 20 years of war with only t three biscuits in his sack.
+Part 1 (MuppeTelevision): Gonzo and Leon convince Kermit to take a vacation so they can run the show.
+Part 2 (The Storyteller: The Soldier and Death): A soldier returns from 20 years of war with only three biscuits in his sack.
 Soon he must outwit devils, save a kingdom, and try to outwit death.
 From an early Russian folk tale.

 Director:N/A